shiluyuan/Deep_Learning/VGG16_own_dataset/README.md

-I use face picture for classification.
+I use face picture for classification.<br />
-There are seven lables.
+There are seven lables. <br />
-A anger
+A anger<br />
-B contempt
+B contempt<br />
-C fear
+C fear<br />
-D happiness
+D happiness<br />
-E neutral
+E neutral<br />
-F sadness
+F sadness<br />
-G surprise
+G surprise<br />

+However, I face two problems, one is overfitting.
+The trainning accuracy is 90% and test accuarcy is only 57%. <br />
+The second problem is when I reload the trained model, each time I run prediction, the result seems different. <br />